foidevans/Serena-co/README.md

 📄 License
 This project is licensed under the MIT License.

-💛 Acknowledgements
+💜 Acknowledgements
-Designed and developed by Favour Evans
+Designed by Phenomenonstudio.co
-Built with love using modern web technologies.
+Developed by Favour Evans